mdgriffith/elm-style-animation/README.md

-# The elm-style-animation library!
+# The Style Animation library for Elm!

-## Basic Animation
+## The Basics

 To get started, there are a few things that need to happen.